САМБО / SAMBO / サンボ

 WHAT IS RDOJO?

-The Rdojo method is about knowing as much as you can about every element of grappling, and using that knowledge to narrow your attack vector to a razor sharp edge.
+The Rdojo method is about knowing as much as you can about every element of grappling, and using that knowledge to narrow your plan of attack to focused, repeatable, sequences.
 The goal is to remove your blind spots, while simultaneously simplifying your game.

 All combat sport rule sets are designed to test a specific aspect of hand-to-hand fighting.
 Thus competing successfully in more than one rule set is the best demonstration of a well rounded martial artist.
 We believe that being able to dominate the standing phase of grappling with takedowns or dynamic submissions is the most versatile approach, and can be used in the broadest group of rule sets and combative circumstances.
 The Rdojo method prioritizes the following aspects: